docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 !!! note

     `docker-mailserver` uses provisioned certificates under `/etc/letsencrypt/live/`.
-This means that if we want `mail.example.com` to have an SSL certificate on our server, we will need to ensure `/etc/letsencrypt/` is mounted into the container and it contains `live/mail.example.com` (there are symlinks that point from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`, so you'll need to mount the whole folder).
+This means that if we want `mail.example.com` to have an SSL certificate on our server, we will need to ensure `/etc/letsencrypt/` is mounted into the container and it contains `live/mail.example.com` (if using `certbot`, there are symlinks that point from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`, so you'll need to mount the whole folder).

     There is also a specific order that `docker-mailserver` looks for the certificate with and will use the first found: